 SECOND, get touchy feely with the knit.
 Smooth your hand over it.
 It should feel pleasurable to you.
 If it doesn’t, put it back.

-THIRD, always check the stretch factor against the recommendation on the back of the pattern envelope (more on this when we get to sewing knits).
+THIRD, always check the stretch factor against the recommendation on the back of the pattern envelope.

 FOURTH, buy knits that when stretched to their max they recover quickly to their original state without any distortion nonsense!
-Because if you sew with a knit that lacks a healthy recoverability, one day soon you will be flaunting a garment that looks like a droopy, saggy sack.
+Because if you sew with a knit that lacks a healthy recoverability, one day soon you will be flaunting a garment that looks like a droopy, saggy sack in all the wrong places.

 Best Knits for Beginners